edwinst/remedybg_wishlist/README.md

 # General for all debug views (e.g. Modules, Threads, Call Stack):

-*   (1) as a minimum of interactivity, all text in the tables in these views should be exportable (copy-able) to the clipboard
+*   **(1)** as a minimum of interactivity, **all text in the tables in these views should be exportable (copy-able) to the clipboard**

     Maybe with one click for the whole text as a tab-separated/comma-separated text table and optionally also for a single table cell.

     partial selection & copy is nice but lower priority

-    Note: This allows the user to use searching features, analysis features in other applications quickly as long as they are not provided by remedybg itself.
+    **Note:** This allows the user to use searching features, analysis features in other applications quickly as long as they are not provided by remedybg itself.
 Single-cell copy will be very useful with calculators like speedcrunch.

-    Examples: The Modules view is almost unusable without such features.
+    **Examples:** The Modules view is almost unusable without such features.

-* (use) for table cells which are only shown partially, show the full cell contents if possible on mouse over in the status line or in a separate full-width line at the bottom of the window, a line which can be disabled for people optimizing vertical screen space
+*   **(use) for table cells which are only shown partially, show the full cell contents if possible on mouse over** in the status line or in a separate full-width line at the bottom of the window, a line which can be disabled for people optimizing vertical screen space.

-       Note: I think I'd like this better than showing text in pop-ups / "tooltips" as is down now for the EFLAGS register.
+    **Note:** I think I'd like this better than showing text in pop-ups / "tooltips" as is down now for the EFLAGS register.
     A dedicated line for such mouse-over text would minimize distraction of the user.
     Also importantly: Such a separate mouse-over-line could work nicely while stepping if one leaves the mouse hovering over the same spot.
 Motto: Left hand/keyboard for stepping, right hand/mouse for inspection, similar to how it is done in games.

 # General tabbed views
 * (use) I always find that having the closing "X" on every tab causes usability issues.
 When one flicks quickly